Aims of the Playgroup

 To provide quality care for pre-school children within a well structured, educational environment which safeguards play as essential for the growth and development of the children.

 Playgroup and the Methodist Church

 Rascals Pre-school Playgroup was set up in 1989 by members of the Methodist Church.
 The Church retains overall responsibility for the playgroup, offering support but at the same time leaving the staff free to organise and run the group according to guidelines issued by West Sussex County Council and Ofsted.
 We welcome families of all religious and ethnic groups but as part of a Christian community, we only celebrate Christian festivals.
-Once every term the children join in our Pre-school Praise service which is held within the shoppers service on a Friday morning.
-This usually involves the children joining in with some action prayers and singing some simple songs.

 A leaflet is available giving full details of Church activities and should you wish to speak to the Minister please contact the Church Office on 776900.

 Claigmar Road | Rustington | West Sussex | BN16 2NL